papadokolos/RTags/README.md

 3. Direct RTags server to your generated compilation database by executing `rc -J` in the directory of the generated database.

 ## Using the Plugin
-First, make that the RTags server is up and running for this plugin to communicate with it.
+First, make sure that the RTags server is up and running for this plugin to communicate with it.
 This can be done by opening a terminal and simply executing the command `rdm`.
 Make sure to keep this terminal open!

 Now you are free to open the _Command Panel_ (via <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) and type `RTags:`.
 This will present you with all the available commands.